You and Your CourseOpportunities

 There are two methods of making a connection from an external site into a JCU venue/room: IP or ISDN.
 The method is dependent upon the equipment type and capability of the external site.
 The preferred connection method at JCU is over IP but in some instances the call may have to be connected over ISDN.

 Zoom, a virtual meeting room (VMR) video conferencing system designed to enhance communication and collaboration, was launched in March 2018 and is available to all staff and students.
 External participants, who experience difficulties in connecting directly to JCU videoconference enabled rooms, are encouraged to make the connection using Zoom.
 Zoom meetings can be created from the Outlook or directly from the Zoom client.
 The connection string to Zoom from a Cisco endpointaddress is format is ZoomID@zoom.aarnet.edu.au, and the ZoomID to use can be either the unique personal ID or one created randomly.

 Some staff members at JCU use Cisco Jabber Video (Movi) as their personal high definition (HD) capable, desktop videoconferencing solution.
 Jabber Video users are reachable from video conference endpoints and Jabber Video users by using this dialling format:

 Testing the connection (IP or ISDN)

-Videoconferencing testing can be conducted by dialing their test unit (Tandberg 990MXP) H323 or SIP email@example.com or firstname.lastname@example.org or email@example.com
+Videoconferencing testing can be conducted by dialling their test unit (Tandberg 990MXP) H323 or SIP email@example.com or firstname.lastname@example.org